U.S. says Yemen's Houthis have to stop attacking and start negotiating | Law-Order

 U.S. State Department spokesman Ned Price said on Monday that the Houthis must demonstrate willingness to engage in a political process to achieve peace in Yemen, after the group claimed responsibility for drone and missile attacks on Saudi Arabia.

+The leaders of the Iran-aligned Houthi movement "have to demonstrate their willingness to engage in a political process.
+They need to quite simply stop attacking and start negotiating," said Price.
+"Only then will we be able to make progress towards the political settlement that we're after."
+Saudi-led coalition authorities said most of Sunday's drones and missiles were intercepted en route to their targets and there were no casualties or property losses from the attacks.

-"Attacks like these are not the actions of a group that is serious about peace," Price said, adding that the attacks were "unacceptable" and put civilians at risk, including Americans.
+Price said the attacks were "unacceptable" and put civilians at risk, including Americans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)